Free School Meals

 If you think you might be eligible for free school meals, you can submit a claim by following the link to the Application Form.
 The Information you provide will be used to check if you are in receipt of a qualifying benefit and, if you are on Universal Credit, that your earnings do not exceed the threshold.
 If you claim Universal Credit, your earnings will be assessed from up to three of your last Universal Credit assessment periods.

-If you require any further help please contact the school office.
+For further information and guidance please email; firstname.lastname@example.org or contact the school office.